This page contains affiliate links. We earn a commission at no extra cost to you.

 Here's what most people get wrong: they shop by firmness level.
 Firm doesn't mean supportive.
 I've tested 34 beds that were marketed as "orthopedic" or "back pain relief" and half of them had no meaningful lumbar reinforcement at all — just a firmer foam feel with a clinical-sounding name on the tag.

 What actually moves the needle for back pain is zoned support — specifically, a coil system that pushes back harder under your lumbar than under your shoulders.
-That's the structural difference worth paying for.
+That's the structural difference worth paying for, and you can check for it yourself in any showroom with the hand-gap test below.
 Before you go further, it's worth scanning the full best mattress of 2026 roundup to see how these picks rank across all sleeper types.

 Saatva Classic — Why It's My Top Pick for Back Pain